 Hazel Hall has six large, fully-equipped electronic classrooms (120, 121, 221, 225, 329, 332) that contain custom podiums with a built-in computer.
 Each podium is equipped with touch panel controls for computer projection, document camera, sound, wireless microphones, a podium microphone, laptop hook-ups, and the ability to make a digital audio recording.
 An online tutorial for using the classroom equipment is available at: Audio Visual Equipment in the Large Classrooms.

-Hazel Hall has six smaller seminar rooms (222, 224, 347, 348, 412, and 432C) that are outfitted with technology including a smaller podium with a built-in computer, computer projector or SMART whiteboard, and laptop hook-ups, ceiling microphones, cameras, and Zoom capability.
+There are six smaller seminar rooms (222, 224, 347, 348, 412, and 432C) that are outfitted with technology including a smaller podium with a built-in computer, computer projector or SMART whiteboard, and laptop hook-ups, ceiling microphones, cameras, and Zoom capability.
 Rooms 224, 348, 412 and 432C also have document cameras.
-There is a small seminar room in the Law Library (250 and 350).
+In addition, there is a small seminar room in the Law Library (250 and 350).
 Both have built-in technology and room 250 also has Zoom capability.
-There is a fully-outfitted conference room in the Deans Suite (215) that is used primarily for special events and internal meetings.
+There is a fully-outfitted conference room with video conferencing in the Deans Suite (215) that is used primarily for special events and internal meetings.

 There are two courtrooms that contain technology: the Trial Courtroom (122) and the Win Whittaker Appellate Courtroom (123).
 Both courtrooms have video and audio recording equipment as well as podiums with computers, laptop connections and touch panel controls.
 Courtroom 122 also has a document camera.